Three Dynamic and Exciting cities that Make Southwest France Shine

 The most innovative architects in the world have designed buildings here but it’s happened in a very organized way.

 It’s not a messy hodgepodge of looks, there’s a consistent theme being woven through this new part of Montpellier.
 Wide-open spaces, building height restrictions, even the look has to a certain extent been controlled although architects have been given a free hand overall.
 The New York Times listed Montpellier in its top 100 architectural cities to see before you die.
+Southwest France is so much to see and do, you’lll want to plan to stay longer than you thought you would!

 Tip: Don’t miss L’Abre Blanc, in the Port Marianne district, on the bank of the river.
 Designed by architects Sou Fujimoto, Nicolas Laisné and Manal Rachdi, it’s bold and architecturally stunning.
 Gourmets will love the chef’s brasseries by Charles Fontes (La Réserve Rimbaud) and Eric Cellier (La Maison de la Lozère) on the ground and first floor.
 There are an art gallery and terraced tapas bar with fabulous city views on the 17th floor.